vonfalk/storm-javavis/doc/03-Basic_Storm/04-Expressions.md

 syntax.
 However, it is possible to declare functions named after an operator.
 Operators with a pre- and post variant uses a star to differentiate the semantics.
 The pre increment operator is named `++*` while the post increment operator is named `*++`.

+The `is` operator is an exception to this rule as it can not be overloaded.
+The `is` operator checks whether two references refer to the same object.
+This is equivalent to the behaviour of `==` for actor types, but the `is` operator works for class types as well, where `==` can be overloaded.

 New operators can be implemented by adding a new option to the `Operator` rule, either using the default `lOperator` or `rOperator` to follow the same semantics as most of the built-in operators,